au-clan/quotegraph/README.md

 # Quotegraph
 Quotegraph is a large heterogeneous social network respresented as a directed graph extracted from quotations in [Quotebank](https://zenodo.org/record/4277311).
 Edges point from the speaker of a quotation to a person mentioned in that quotation.
 Person names in Quotebank are linked to Wikidata entities, which allows for studying roles of different person attributes in the interactions emerging in Quotebank.
 Quotegraph boasts 528 thousand nodes and 8.6 million edges, which makes it suitable for a large-scale analysis of speaker ineractions in news articles.

 Quotegraph was built as a part of a MS thesis project and was used to investigate the patterns in the use of personal reference expressions in public discourse.
-The thesis is in [Quotegraph_report.pdf](https://github.com/epfl-dlab/quotegraph/blob/main/Quotegraph_report.pdf).
+The thesis is availbale on [Google drive](https://github.com/epfl-dlab/quotegraph/blob/main/Quotegraph_report.pdf).
 In the document, you can find the details on Quotegraph building (chapter 3), and Quotegraph's structural properties (chapter 4).

 Quotegraph is currently not publicly available.
 You can find the dataset at `/dlabdata1/culjak/quotegraph.parquet` on dlab's internal nodes.
 Below is the schema of the dataset:
 ```